 We can assign a different number only if:

-- A victim of identity theft continues to be disadvantaged by using the original number;
+- A victim of identity theft, who has attempted to fix problems resulting from the misuse but continues to be disadvantaged by using the original number.

-- There is a situation of harassment, abuse or life endangerment; or
+- There is a situation of harassment, abuse or life endangerment.

 - An individual has religious or cultural objections to certain numbers or digits in the original number.
 (We require written documentation in support of the objection from a religious group with which the number holder has an established relationship.)